 I‘ll leave you with a 20 minute guided audio (Yoga Nidra style) you can listen to in order to start now — cultivating a deeper relationship with your body’s internal felt senses & inherent wisdom.

 Learning the emotional signals of your body is vital to living a fulfilled life.

-In my free twice-monthly newsletter, I share different tips and practices that can be done by ANYONE that help not only clarify your 'fuck yes' and 'fuck no', but also…
+In my free twice-monthly newsletter, I share different tips and practices that can be done by ANYONE that help not only clarify your FULL BODY 'yes' and 'no', but also…

 * Monthly online classes to join (embodied yoga, yin, meditation & NLMM)

 * How to practice embodiment in everyday situations - even while stressed at work or in public

 * How to recognize fight/flight and freeze response in day-to-day life (freeze is especially interesting!!)

 * How to bring embodied awareness into your relationships for deeper connection, authenticity and fulfillment

 * How to avoid spiritual & emotional bypassing and embrace reality AS IT IS.